 - In the Distance — The newest Fragment (a very short work of fiction), explained here.
 (January 12th)

 - The World Demands — The first post on my blog.
 Still relevant!

 - Stories — Get information on all my stories, including my two newly published stories, “Almost Home” and “Exodus.”

 Publisher of Into the Ruins, a quarterly magazine of deindustrial science fiction, Joel Caris is an author and essayist who cuts across genres, engaging elements of science fiction, weird fiction, magical realism, horror, and literary fiction.
 Recurrent themes in his work include ecology, environmentalism, farming and gardening, appropriate technology, mythology, polytheism, the occult, and more.
 He believes in the power of storytelling to reshape the narratives of our times—while actually being entertaining rather than pretentious.

 Joel lives in Portland, Oregon with his wife Kate.
 He works for a local food nonprofit, spent five years working on small scale, sustainable farms in the Pacific Northwest, gardens, preserves food, walks around the city and takes the occasional hike, enjoys road trips and visiting national parks, and reads voraciously.

-Please visit the blog for the latest updates and join my email list below to receive updates about new stories, essays, blog posts, and other writings and projects.
+Please visit the blog for the latest updates and join my email list below to receive one or two updates per month about new stories, essays, blog posts, and other writings and projects.
 Thank you!